Carly Smithson: Early life and education

 Smithson was born in Dublin to Marie Murray and Luke Hennessy.
 After living 6 months in Dublin, Smithson and her parents moved to Johannesburg, South Africa.
 She lived there until they moved back to Dublin when she was 4 years old.
 Smithson began singing around the age of 4 and has also had some experience with acting.
 She was featured in advertisements for Denny's Sausage for three years, starting at the age of five.
 In 1990, Smithson played Young Marianne in Fools of Fortune.
 Two years later, in 1992, she joined the cast of Les Misérables and starred as Little Cosette in Ireland.
 When she was 10 years old, she released an independent CD titled Carly's Christmas Album which was released in the United Kingdom.
 Smithson's parents separated when she was fourteen.
-She and her father relocated to America the following year, in 1999, so that Smithson could pursue a career in music.
+She and her father relocated to Los Angeles the following year, in 1999, so that Smithson could pursue a career in music.
 Smithson is a high school drop-out.

 Personal life

 After Smithson's record deal with MCA Records dissolved, she decided to take a break from music.
 She met her husband Todd Smithson, a tattoo artist, in San Diego.
 They lived in Marietta, Georgia, for a few years, where Smithson worked at an Irish bar called Fado.
 In a coincidental connection, Michael Johns (an American Idol season 7 finalist) performed weekly at Fado, under his real name Michael Lee.

 During the time that she was on Idol, reports claimed that her unfinished sleeve tattoo on her right arm seemed to be a drawing of Amy Winehouse.
 However, in an interview after her elimination, Smithson clarified that it is a drawing of a Japanese Geisha, based on a painting that she owns.

 Smithson gave birth to daughter Olivia Mabel Smithson on 30 September 2012.
-She became an American citizen on 23 August 2017.